gsmainclusivetechlab/interop-release-configuration/README.md

 To run the ITP:

-1. Adjust .env, app.env and mysql.env for your environment
+1. Adjust .env, app.env and mysql.env for your environment (see below for help with generating `APP_KEY`)
 2. Adjust nginx.conf to replace "example.com" with your own URL
 3. Adjust docker-compose.yml:

    1. Select a specific [version](https://hub.docker.com/repository/docker/gsmainclusivetechlab/interop-test-platform/tags?page=1&ordering=last_updated&name=v)
-      to deploy instead of using `v1.1.4` under `x-common-php.image`
+      to deploy instead of using `v1.2.0` under `x-common-php.image`
    2. Change `services.app.ports` if you do not wish to serve on ports 80/443
    3. Uncomment `services.mailhog` if you wish to run the test mail server (and adjust ports if desired)
    4. Uncomment `services.phpmyadmin` if you wish to run PHPMyAdmin (and adjust ports if desired)